pjtunstall/push-swap/README.md

 YY and Luca just continue the process, placing buckets in layers as they wind out from the center of B. This is great positioning to take advantage of the circularity of the stack, since the bottom is closer to the top, in terms of rotations, than the center.

 Leo Fu followes a quite different approach.
-He uses base 2 radix sort, of the Least Significant Digit flavor.
+He uses base 2 [radix sort](https://en.wikipedia.org/wiki/Radix_sort), padding smaller numbers with leading zeros as needed.
 For each bit, starting with the least significant (rightmost), he checks the number at the top of stack A. If the relevant bit is 0, he pushes the top number from A to B with `pb`; otherwise he applies `ra` to rotate it out of the way to the bottom of A. In this way, he goes through all the numbers in A. Then he pushes back everything from B with `pa`, and procedes in this way through all the bits.
 He says it didn't get him the highest score.
 Presumably the cost of having to push all those numbers back and forth on multiple passes was too much.

 No doubt [btilly's idea](https://stackoverflow.com/questions/75100698/push-swap-what-is-the-most-efficient-way-to-sort-given-values-using-a-limited-s) of sharing out runs between the two stacks and merging them back and forth would suffer from the same issue: too much pushing.